mankarsandesh/EC-Stock-Game/README.md

 Version Features (1.1)

-1. Follow bet optimization (Will be based on the market response of version1)
+1. Follow bet optimization (Will be based on the market response of version1) - Done
 2. Chip Setting(Min-Max Setting based on V1 response)
 3. Every User has Different Currency ( Min and Max Chips Amount Depend on Currency)
-4. Player Privacy Issues(Player Settings)
+4. Player Privacy Issues(Player Settings)- Done
 5. Big data statistics.
-(Find the optimized solution to show big in-game data)	(Discussion with Designing Team)
+(Find the optimized solution to show big in-game data)	(Discussion with Designing Team) - Done
-6. Responsive focusing	(Laptop,Desktop,Mobile,Browser)
+6. Responsive focusing	(Laptop,Desktop,Mobile,Browser) - Done
 7. User top up balance option in Profile Page and redirect to portal Provider's Website.
+Done
 8. Chat box Invitation	Add extra preset content while sending an invitation	(Discussion with Designing Team)
 9. Tutorial add character	Add mascot character in tutorial	( Discussion with Designing Team )
 10. Sound Effect (Betting , After Win, After Loss)
 11. User can set Avatar Picture.
-(Unable to Upload user own Picture)
+(Unable to Upload user own Picture) - Done
 12. Work on security.
 No one can enter the game without authentication.
 13. Cookies(for user auth and session management) implementation if done from the backend side will be implemented.